From Blender to Browser in Under 3MB

 The browser must parse the file, decode compressed data, and upload buffers to the GPU.
 A 10MB Draco file might decompress to 40MB, taking 500ms on mobile CPUs.

 These budgets interact.
-Draco compression reduces download size but increases parse time.
-Higher-resolution textures improve visual quality but consume GPU memory.
-More polygons improve silhouette quality but reduce rendering headroom.
-The pipeline is a series of informed trade-offs.
+Draco compression cuts download size but adds parse time.
+Sharper textures look better but eat GPU memory.
+More polygons mean a cleaner silhouette but less rendering headroom.

 The Naive Approach